Medium/typ/README.md

 Predicates all take a single argument, `value`, the value to test.
 Assertions all take two arguments, `value` as with the predicate, and an optional `message` to replace the default message to report in an error in the case of failure.
+The `message` if specified may contain any number of instances of `%s`, which will be substituted with the default message. `%%` is substituted with a single `%`.
+No other `%` substitution is done.

 The following run-down indicates the meaning of the various types, as far as this module is concerned.
 If being a particular type implies